-APPENDIX D - REQUEST TO COUNT NON ENGLISH COURSE TOWARD DEGREE
+APPENDIX D - REQUEST TO COUNT NON-ENGLISH COURSE TOWARD DEGREE

-Departr ment of English professional or intellec courses require permis towards their degree a allow sufficient time to enrollment requiremen Director of Graduate ents may take up to 2 extra-deptents may take up to 2 extra-deptent and development.
-In exception is on of the advisor and DGS, we are strongly encouraged to subsect of the encourage of the analternate course ats.
-Requests will be routed to Studies, who will make the fire router.
-Courses used to sating the street. partmental courses when relevant to their degree and/or their nal cases, more than two such courses may be taken.
-All such Graduate students who wish to count a non-English course bmit this request prior to the course start-date.
-Doing so will if this request is denied, thus ensuring compliance with a your Advisor, who will make a recommendation to the nal decision.
-Courses must be taken for letter grade and sisfy a concurrent degree will not be counted toward the Student Name: Date: Course number: Tit tle: Instructor: Course Term/Year: A course syllabus of be attached to this r request. the instructor (if a syllabus is not yet available) mus A course syllabus of be attached to this r request.
-A course syllabus of be attached to this r request. be attached to this i Advisor F Recommendation
+Departmer nt of English professional or intelled courses require permis towards their degree d allow sufficient time to enrollment requiremen Director of Graduate stual development.
+In exceptional of ssion of the advisor and DGS.
+Grad are strongly encouraged to submit b enroll in an alternate course if th ats.
+Requests will be routed to you.
+Studies, who will make the final a r better.
+Courses used to satisfy a nental courses when relevant to their degree and/or their cases, more than two such courses may be taken.
+All such duate students who wish to count a non-English course this request prior to the course start-date.
+Doing so will ais request is denied, thus ensuring compliance with r Advisor, who will make a recommendation to the lecision.
+Courses must be taken for letter grade and a concurrent degree will not be counted toward the Student Name: Date: Course number: Title: Instructor: Course Term/Year: our request to count this course towards your A course syllabus o be attached to this 177. instructor (if a syllabus is not yet available) mus A course syllabus o be attached to this request. instructor (if a syllabus is not yet available) mus A course syllabus o be attached to this request. instructor (if a syllabus is not yet available) mus be attached to this Student Signature: Advisor Reco instructor (if a syllabus is not yet available) mus